drylian/ejb/README.md

 # EJB - A Powerful and Flexible Template Engine

 EJB is a lightweight, powerful, and flexible template engine for JavaScript and TypeScript, designed to be intuitive and easy to use.
-It supports custom directives, async operations, layouts, partials, and much more, making it a great choice for a wide range of applications.
+It supports custom directives, async operations, layouts, partials, and **Server-Side Rendering (SSR)**, making it a great choice for a wide range of applications.

 ## Features